What To Do When Your Spouse Wants A Divorce

 Before you do anything, there are a few things you need to know.

 • God is for you – God shares your desire for your marriage to be restored!
-Don’t question this.
+Please don’t worry about this.
 Remember, “What God has joined together, let no man separate.”
 He wants your marriage to work.
 God is working in you to accomplish reconciliation.
-Your marriage is a picture of Christ’s relationship with the church, and he longs to help you display that image in a way that captures the way he laid down his life for His own bride.
+Your marriage is a picture of Christ’s relationship with the church, and he longs to help you display that image in a way that captures how he laid down his life for His bride.

-These words spoken by God Himself will not on only be solid foundation for you in the days ahead, but a springboard that will give you strength to carry out the following practical and necessary steps.
+These words spoken by God Himself will not only beย a solid foundation for you in the days ahead but a springboard that will give you the strength to carry out the following practical and necessary steps.

-• Get the right help – During Star’s and my six month separation I had many godly people encourage me to divorce Star.
+• Get the right help – During Star’s and my six-month separation, I had many godly people encourage me to divorce Star.
 They saw my pain and hurt and wanted to provide me relief.
-They did this out of a love for me, but their love was shallow.
+They did this out of loving me, but their love was shallow.
 God’s love is deep, and deep love wants more than relief.
 Deep love wants restoration.
-Surround yourself with people who aren’t just committed to supporting you, but who are committed to supporting what God wants for you: a high view of marriage.
+Surround yourself with people who aren’t just committed to supporting you but to supporting what God wants for you: a high view of marriage.
 And more than your relief, God wants restoration.

-• Pursue with the right purpose – Although God wants your marriage to work, and although God has the power to make it happen, your spouse is a moral decision maker that has the ability to resist God’s invitation for change.
+• Pursue with the right purpose – Although God wants your marriage to work, and although God has the power to make it happen, your spouse is a moral decision-maker who can resist God’s invitation for change.
 It takes 2 to make a good marriage, but only 1 to destroy it.
 I know this is hard to hear.
-But, it is truth.
-Knowing this shouldn’t lead to a lackadaisical pursuit of your spouse, but rather a pursuit marked with freedom.
+But, it is true.
+Knowing this shouldn’t lead to a lazy pursuit of your spouse but rather a quest marked with freedom.
 Pursue your spouse primarily to make your ways pleasing to God, not to get your spouse back.
 He calls you to faithfulness, not success!
 If these purposes are reversed, your marriage has become too important.
 Make your pursuit of Christ, not your spouse, the most important thing during this season.
 In doing so, you will create the best possible environment for your spouse to change, but more importantly, God will be glorified…and that’s the most important thing (1 Corinthians 10:31).

 Download your FREE resource